beomseokg/ORI/README.md

 ## Online Relational Inference for Evolving Multi-agent Interacting Systems ##
 ![Example Image](figure_model.png)

 This is a temporary anonymous repository for NeurIPS submission number 14488.
-It mainly includes ORI with NRIr decoder and ORI with MPMr decoder.
-Please check the references in Acknowledgements.
+It mainly includes ORI with NRIr decoder and ORI with MPMr decoder for now.
+Additional experimental details such as prior offline methods will be provided soon.

 ## Setup Environment
 ```bash